IdentityServer/Documentation/docsv2/overview/jsGettingStarted.md

 By default, Bower installs packages in the `bower_components` folder.

 **Important** Bower packages are usually not committed to source control.
-If you cloned the repository containing the final source code and wat to restore the Bower packages, open a command-line prompt in the `JsApplication` folder and run `bower install`.
-Without these steps, you'll be missing all the dependencies.
+If you cloned the repository containing the final source code and want to restore the Bower packages, open a command-line prompt in the `JsApplication` folder and run `bower install` to restore packages.

 We also create a basic `index.html` file: